Characterizing Idioms: Conventionality and Contingency: Asymmetries between heads and dependents

-There is disagreement in the literature about whether binomial phrases (which are coordinate structures) contain a head at all.
+We note that there is disagreement in the literature about whether binomial phrases (which are coordinate structures) contain a head at all.
 Some proposals treat the first conjunct as the head \citep[e.g.,][]{Rothstein:1991, Kayne:1994,gazdar.g:1981}, while others treat the conjunction as the head or claim that there is no head \citep[e.g.,][]{Bloomfield:1933}.
-We note that in the binomial case, the first conjunct seems to pattern like the heads of the other phrase types, lending support to the first-conjunct-as-head theory.
+We find that in the binomial case, the first conjunct patterns like the heads of the other phrase types, though how much of this effect may be driven by linear order remains unclear.
+This may provide suggestive converging evidence for the first-conjunct-as-head theory, though further exploration of this idea is needed.